openvinotoolkit/openvino_notebooks/notebooks/110-ct-segmentation-quantize/README.md

 This Jupyter notebook tutorial is part of a series that shows how to train, optimize, quantize and show live inference on a segmentation model with PyTorch Lightning and OpenVINO.

-This is the final part that shows benchmarking results and live inference on the quantized segmentation model.
-You will see real-time segmentation of kidney CT scans running on a CPU, iGPU, or combining both devices for higher throughput.
-The processed frames are 3D scans that are shown as individual slices.
-The visualization slides through the slices with detected kidneys overlayed in red.
-We provide a pre-trained and quantized model, so running the previous tutorials in the series is not required.

 ## Installation Instructions